davelens/dotfiles/VIM_CHANGELOG.md

 ## 2020-03-26
 * Added `<leader>d` in normal+visual mode to trigger definition lookup in Ruby files using `:Rg`.
 Just for those times when I can't use vim-rails's `gf`.
+* Added `<leader>x` in normal mode to close the current file without saving.
+The reason I added this is because I had a brainwave and realised why my `tnoremap <leader>x` did not work: Normal mode persists in terminal windows!
+I was overthinking the window's constraints.
+So now closing a file or a terminal can benefit from the same mapping.

 ## 2020-03-23
 * Added `set inccommand=split` to show substitution results in a preview window.
 A setting I wasn't aware of, but is entirely convenient.